John Powell (film composer): Career

-In 2010, Powell composed the score to How to Train Your Dragon, which earned him a nomination for the Academy Award for Best Original Score.
-It was his sixth DreamWorks Animation film, although the first where he composed the whole score himself.
-That year he also scored Greengrass's Green Zone and Knight and Day.
+In 2010, Powell composed the score to How to Train Your Dragon, earning a nomination for the Academy Award for Best Original Score.
+It was his sixth DreamWorks Animation film, although the first time he composed an entire score himself.
+In 2010, he scored Greengrass' Green Zone and Knight and Day.
 In 2013, Powell took a sabbatical year from film scoring.
-In April 2014, after completing his scores to sequels Rio 2 and How to Train Your Dragon 2, he announced he would take another break to compose concert music, including a 45-minute oratorio to commemorate the 100-year anniversary of World War I. The piece, "A Prussian Requiem", with a libretto by Michael Petry, premiered on 6 March 2016 at The Royal Festival Hall, London with José Serebrier conducting the Philharmonia Orchestra.
+In April 2014, after completing his scores to sequels Rio 2 and How to Train Your Dragon 2, he announced he would take another break to compose concert music, including a 45-minute oratorio to commemorate the 100-year anniversary of World War I. The piece, "A Prussian Requiem", with a libretto by Michael Petry, premiered on March 6, 2016 at The Royal Festival Hall in London with José Serebrier conducting the Philharmonia Orchestra.

 Powell composed the score for Solo: A Star Wars Story (2018), collaborating with John Williams, who wrote Han Solo's theme.
 In 2019, Powell scored How to Train Your Dragon: The Hidden World, the final film in the How to Train Your Dragon series.
-In November 2023, it was announced that Powell would compose the musical score for the 2024 Netflix and Locksmith Animation film That Christmas.
-In January 2024, it was announced that Powell would return to compose the score for the live-action remake of How to Train Your Dragon.
-In August 2024, it was confirmed that Powell will compose and conduct the incidental score for the two-part film adaptation of Wicked, in collaboration with the musical's composer Stephen Schwartz.
+In November 2023, it was announced that Powell would compose and produce the musical score for the 2024 Netflix and Locksmith Animation film That Christmas.
+In January 2024, it was announced that Powell would return to compose and produce the musical score for the 2025 live-action remake of How to Train Your Dragon.
+In August 2024, it was confirmed that Powell would compose and conduct the incidental score for the two-part film adaptation of Wicked, in collaboration with the musical's composer Stephen Schwartz.